SamaMilhem/AI_Project/README.md

 This repository contains a project to solve the Mastermind game using two AI approaches: **Q-Learning** and **Genetic Algorithm**.
 Additionally, the project includes an interactive **Mastermind GUI** implemented in HTML, allowing users to play the game against an AI agent or manually.

+## Mastermind Game Overview

+Mastermind is a classic code-breaking game where a player attempts to guess a secret code made up of colored pegs.
+After each guess, the player receives feedback:
+- **Black pegs** indicate correct colors in the correct positions.
+- **White pegs** indicate correct colors in the wrong positions.

+The goal is to guess the secret code within a limited number of attempts.
+In this project:
+- The **Q-Learning agent** learns through trial and error, exploring different solutions.
+- The **Genetic Algorithm** optimizes the solution by simulating natural selection, crossover, and mutation.

 ## Project Components

 1. **Q-Learning Algorithm**: A reinforcement learning agent that learns to solve the Mastermind game through exploration and exploitation.